County LineCharacter Genesis

 But first, I had work to do.

 Chasing Smoke was Skin’s story.
 Peter appeared only as a topic of conversation between Ruby Jane and Skin.
 Ruby Jane herself had a small—if important—role.
-My plan was to focus on Skin in the short term, but lay the foundation for further exploration of Ruby Jane.
+My plan was to focus on Skin in the short term, but lay the foundation for further exploration of Ruby Jane in future stories.
 During her chats with Skin, I hinted at her self-doubts and implied a past which contributes not only to her strengths, but her weaknesses.

 Day One was still more Skin’s story than Ruby Jane’s, (also Eager Gillespie’s story, and Ellie Spaneker’s story, and others).
 Ruby Jane’s time on the page was limited.
 Yet she was becoming an increasing significant figure in Skin’s life.
 I was moving closer to telling her story as well.
 In the early planning for Day One, the role of Ellie Spaneker was almost filled by Ruby Jane.
 The book would have been very different, of course, despite certain shared themes in the lives of Ellie and Ruby Jane.

 But, no. Not yet.
 For one thing, I wanted to tell Ellie’s story too.
 Ellie Spaneker was a character who has been with me far longer than Skin and Ruby Jane.
 She appeared in an earlier, unpublished novel in a form very different from the Ellie in Day One.
 But the fundamentals of her story — a woman fleeing domestic abuse — remained.